drewm27/speakerrankings/large-size.md

 ### #6 [Soundcore Motion Boom 2](https://soundcore.sjv.io/vNk6PW) [(or on Amazon)](https://www.amazon.com/soundcore-Subwoofer-Waterproof-Floatable-Bluetooth/dp/B0CQ53RVTW/ref=sr_1_3?&_encoding=UTF8&tag=rankingspea01-20&linkCode=ur2&linkId=f951314347e23bddd72378c50e4862fd&camp=1789&creative=9325): $130

 - Positives: Quite deep bass for the size, it sounds like it's as deep as the Mifa Wildbox.
 Cool lights in the side passive radiators.
 - Negatives: Only a single midrange driver, so you only get stereo for the tweeters.
-Some frequency response issues and I will revisit this speaker when I get better sound samples, a good EQ tune, and comparisons with it.
+Some frequency response issues that I believe should be easily ironed out by the very advanced EQ.
+I will revisit this speaker when I get better sound samples, a good EQ tune, and comparisons with it.
 Quite bass heavy with BassUp turned on, I'd recommend turning it off.
 - Weight: 3.7lbs / 1.68kg
 - Battery Life: 24 hours
 - Aux In: No